Eugene-Myong/cse15l-lab-reports/LabReport3.md

 ---

 Ah, how do you do?
 We are always happy to have returning customers.
 In fact, you've been so loyal to us we'd like to offer you a new rate!
 (Wow!
 So cool!)
 I know right?
 Your new rate is $150 USD per hour.
 You may be thinking, "Wait, that's more!"
 And you are right, but hear me out.
-Using my supreme knowledgeof numbers as a math major, I have made it so that one of us benefits off of this new arrangement.
+Using my supreme knowledge of numbers as a math major, I have made it so that one of us benefits off of this new arrangement.
 Who is it?
 I don't know, but maybe we'll find out later.
 Let's get started.

 ---